Immingham, the site of our first waste-to-fuels plant

 Determination of Planning Application by North East Lincolnshire Council

-Plant fully operational and first fuel produced (subject to planning permission being granted and to funding)
+Plant fully operational and first fuel produced (subject to funding)

 It takes several years to bring a project like this to fruition, through planning, financing, construction and commissioning.

-We have submitted a planning application to NELC (reference DM/0664/19/FUL) which can be viewed on the Council’s planning website www.nelincs.gov.uk/planning.
+In June 2020, North East Lincolnshire Council formally granted planning permission.
+The application (reference DM/0664/19/FUL) can be viewed on the Council’s planning website: www.nelincs.gov.uk/planning.